Every SaaS company reaches a point where customer support becomes a bottleneck.

 AI chatbots for SaaS are usually the first and most visible layer of automation.

-Unlike rule based bots, modern AI chatbots:
+Unlike rule-based bots, modern AI chatbots:

 When implemented well, AI chatbots provide 24 7 customer support using AI chatbots without pretending to be human.